Wondering why a fee or charge appeared on your statement? It’s always good to understand what activities result in fees and charges being applicable.

 How do I find out my interest rate for an existing loan?

-You can find out your interest rate on your statement, or simply click on the account number in our Online Service Centre.
+You can find out your interest rate on your statement, under your account details on the Latitude App or via the Latitude Service Centre.

 How can I reduce interest?